 - In Dragon Quest II, getting the Gold Card with extreme luck in a slot machine will lower the price of items in all shops by 25%.

 - In Dragon Quest V, getting a gold ball in a tombola drawing will net you a "Loyalty Card" that lowers the price of items in all shops by 20%.

-- Fallout merchants occasionally offer discounts for helping them out.
+- Merchants occasionally offer discounts for helping them out or having a favorable reputation with their affiliated area.
 In Goodsprings, the starting town in Fallout: New Vegas, you can get a discount from the bartender for fixing her radio.

 - Final Fantasy:

 - In Final Fantasy VI, having Edgar in your party will allow you to receive 50% discount when buying from the merchants in Figaro Castle.